 Dried cherries.
 Ideally unsweetened.
-From Delgano (see top).
+From Dublin Food Co Op (see above)

 Dried mulberries.
 These are naturally very sweet, like mini toffees.
 From Delgano (see top).

 Frozen cherries.
 From Fallon & Byrne or sometimes Dublin Food Co Op (see top).

 Papayas.
 Get gorgeous, ripe, enormous ones in the Asia Market, Dublin 2, from Halal/ethnic shops in your area, or sometimes from M&S.

 Organic fruit.
 For a huge selection go to The Green Door Market or Dublin Food Co-Op.
 If you cannot buy organic, discard the outer peel of fruit and the outer leaves of lettuce.

 Chocolate & cocoa

 80% or higher (cocoa solids) dark chocolate: find it fair trade in health stores, Dublin Food Co Op (see top) or discount supermarkets.